playframework/play-samples/play-java-akka-cluster-example/README.md

 and open the URL http://localhost:9000/.

-## Running this sample in Proc Mode
+## Running this sample in Production Mode

-To run this sample in `Prod Mode` you need
+You can run this sample in `Production Mode` on your local machine.
+This section will guide you on starting 3 different nodes in your local machine and forming a cluster between them.
+The following steps will package the application and prepare folder with necessary artifacts for the execution:

+1. open a terminal and change directory to the `play-java-akka-cluster-example` folder.
-1. package the application using `sbt dist`
+2. package the application using `sbt dist` from the
-2. locate the file `target/universal/play-java-akka-cluster-example-1.0-SNAPSHOT.zip` and `unzip` it.
+3. locate the file `play-java-akka-cluster-example/target/universal/play-java-akka-cluster-example-1.0-SNAPSHOT.zip`, copy it to a folder of your choice and `unzip` it.

+> NOTE: This sample application ships with extra config files that make it very easy to run multiple nodes on a single machine.
+If you want to
+> deploy a Play application with Akka Cluster you should refer to the Akka and Play documentation for extra considerations regarding port biding
+>, secret management, [cluster bootstrapping[(https://doc.akka.io/docs/akka/current/typed/cluster.html#joining-automatically-to-seed-nodes-with
+>-cluster-bootstrap), etc...

-Then open three separate terminals on the folder where you unzipped the file and run the following commands (one on each terminal):
+Open three separate terminals on the folder where you unzipped the file and run the following commands (one on each terminal):

 `bin/play-java-akka-cluster-example  -Dconfig.file=local1.conf`